sjtechmeetup/sjtechmeetup.github.io/index.md

 title: Meetup Info
 ---

-Looking for good tech discussion, education, or networking in South Jersey?
+Looking for great tech discussion, education, or networking in South Jersey?
 This is a community page with info from a number of tech meetups in the area.
 Here are a few you might be interested in:

 * **South Jersey Python and Web Development** - Hammonton, NJ
 * **Cape May Technology Meetup** - Cape May Court House, NJ